shotstack/php-demos/README.md

 - **titles.php** -
     Create a video to demo titles using the available presets with soundtrack and fade in/out transition.

+- **filters.php** -
+    Applies filters to a video clip, including a title with the name of the filter and a soundtrack.

 - **status.php** -
     Shows the status of a render task and the output video URL.
 Run this after running one of the render examples.